 - If you are carrying an object, carry it close to the body and lift it equally with both hands.

 - Do not slump in a chair and try to keep your back straight as if you were standing.

 - Your hips should be below your knees.

 - Try to keep your head straight and looking ahead.

 - Be sure to bend your knees and keep your back as straight as you can when grabbing an object below the waist.

 - When there is an object above your head get a stool to grab it so it is, at maximum, shoulder height.

 These strategies will not guarantee that you will not get back pain but it will reduce your risk greatly.
-If you would like to discuss back pain with our team call Maryland Spine Institute in Bel Air.
+If you would like to discuss back pain with our team call MSI Integrative Healthcare in Bel Air.